Margaret Mbeiza Kisira

 Margaret Mbeiza Kisira (born 18 November 1973) is a Ugandan hotelier, politician and legislator.
 She is the district woman representative for Kaliro District in the parliament of Uganda.
 She is a member of the National Resistance Movement(NRM) the party in political leadership in Uganda under the chairmanship of Yoweri Kaguta Museveni president of the republic of Uganda.
 She was appointed as a state minister for Economic monitoring in 2009 by President museveni her appointment was blocked by the parliament of Uganda.

-Education
+Early life and education

-Margaret Mbeiza started her primary education from Kaliro Church of Uganda Primary school where sat for her primary leaving examinations (PLE) in 1987, she later joined Wanyange Girls secondary school for her O'level education and she sat her Uganda Certificate of Education (UCE) examinations in 1991 thereafter enrolling to Budoni Secondary School for her A'level education and sat her Uganda Advanced Certificate of Education(UACE) in 1998.
+Margaret Mbeiza was born on 18 November 1973.
+She started her primary education from Kaliro Church of Uganda Primary school where sat for her primary leaving examinations (PLE) in 1987, she later joined Wanyange Girls secondary school for her O-level education and she sat her Uganda Certificate of Education (UCE) examinations in 1991 thereafter enrolling to Budoni Secondary School for her A-level education and sat her Uganda Advanced Certificate of Education(UACE) in 1998.
 She later joined Nkumba University where she graduated with a bachelor's degree of science in tourism.